Maybe we live in a dangerous world. Maybe this world has always been “unsafe” for those who weren’t sure what to do.

 Maybe sometimes it’s well to remember that “nowhere” is a lot closer to “anywhere” than we might think.

-If you want to help this crazy Romanian kid out, you can do so here.
+If you want to help this crazy Romanian kid out to keep his projects alive, to expand, to grow, you can do so by pledging one dollar (yup, you read that right) here.